-- 2. Boil enough water to cook you noodles in.
-When boiling add your noodles and cook to package directions, when finished strain and put aside
+- Boil enough water to cook your noodles in.
+When boiling, add your noodles and cook to package directions; strain and put aside when finished.

-- 3. Get your 1 cup of milk ready and set aside, heat up a skillet with the 1/4 cup of earth balance butter, once melted whisk in the flour for about 30 seconds.
+- Get your 1 cup of milk ready and set aside; heat a skillet with the ¼ cup of earth balance butter; whisk in the flour for about 30 seconds once melted.
 Then slowly whisk in the milk- this will thicken pretty quickly.
 Then add the cheeses, whisking after each addition.
-When all the cheeses have been added remove from heat, you can then add the salt and pepper.
+When all the cheeses have been added, remove them from heat, you can then add the salt and pepper.

-- 4. Take your strained noodles and mix it with the cheese mixture in the skillet.
-Once it is all mixed together, place the mixture into the prepared 8x8 pan.
+- Take your strained noodles and mix them with the cheese mixture in the skillet.
+Once it is all mixed, place the mixture into the prepared 8x8 pan.

-- 5. In a separate bowl, melt the 1.5 TB of earth balance butter, once melted mix with the panko crumbs, stir, then spread on the top of the mac and cheese.
+- In a separate bowl, melt the 1.5 TB of earth balance butter; once melted, mix with the panko crumbs, stir, then spread on the top of the mac and cheese.

 - Cook in the preheated oven for 25 minutes.
 Let cool for a few minutes before enjoying.